 I sat in the top of the Somerset Pavilion with someone who can only rarely watch Somerset.
 It was the first time he had watched from there.
 His first comment was on the spectacular sun-drenched view of the Quantocks.
-The vibrant yellow and maroon and the multiple shades of green made a wonderful Somerset backdrop to the Cooper Associates County Ground and a smartphone camera was soon recording the panorama.
+The vibrant yellow and maroon and the multiple shades of green made a wonderful Somerset backdrop to the Cooper Associates County Ground.
+A smartphone camera was soon recording the panorama.
 It was a scene which called out for a Somerset performance to match.
 A performance to raise the spirits after the overwhelming defeat against Hampshire, talk of which was on many lips as we made our way around the ground to our seats.

 Somerset won the toss and fielded a team unchanged from the Hampshire match.
-That had been a poor performance but this is not a poor team and have good performances aplenty in them yet.
+That had been a poor performance, but this is not a poor team and have good performances aplenty in them yet.
 Abell asked Surrey to bat first in front of a crowd smaller than the one at the weekend but significantly larger than the normal Championship crowd.
-For a working day it was a crowd which most counties would envy and sufficiently large for the gaps between the stands to have a line of people standing and chatting as they watched.
-The Somerset Stand, the standard indicator of the size of a crowd at Taunton, although with plenty of space, was very well populated as was the Ondaatje Stand.
+For a working day it was a crowd which most counties would envy, and sufficiently large for the gaps between the stands to have a line of people standing and chatting as they watched.
+The Somerset Stand, the standard indicator of the size of a crowd at Taunton, although with plenty of space, was very well populated, as was the Ondaatje Stand.
 The members areas were all but full and the people we climbed over to get to our seats, and those around, were full of those smiles that always seem to accompany the anticipation of a cricket match.

-The 11th over allowed the fielders back but Abell kept a slip in for Davey, a sure sign that the pitch or the conditions were at least encouraging the bowlers to hope.
+The 11th over allowed the fielders back but Abell kept a slip in for Davey, a sure sign that the pitch or the conditions were at least encouraging the bowlers.
 Before the over was out Elgar had miscued a drive to long on.
 It rose into the sky like some screaming fairground-goer on one of those contraptions that catapults people skyward and then lets them fall.
 Here, as the ball fell towards the Colin Atkinson boundary, Jamie Overton set off from deep midwicket in front of the Caddick Pavilion on one of those searing boundary runs which can set people achatter.
 The ball returned to earth three feet before he got there.
 It was both a disappointment to see the ball just win the race and a joy to see Overton back to full fitness, in a Somerset shirt and in full majestic flow.

 In the 12th over Overton had the ball in is hand and was running in from the Somerset Pavilion End.
 He bowled with real pace.
 The batsmen immediately used the pace to deflect the ball for singles.
 Overton responded by bouncing Jacks.
 Jacks responded by hooking.
 The ball, perhaps from the extra pace of Overton, found the top edge and flew high towards the Caddick Pavilion, the longer of the two square boundaries, and into the hands of the waiting Bartlett.
 Surrey were 52 for 2.
 Jacks 17.

 When van der Merwe replaced Gregory at the River End the batsmen started pushing singles.
 “He’s getting milked quite safely,” the comment.
 When Gregory returned at the Somerset Pavilion End Elgar drove him hard to Gimblett’s Hill for a four that brought up his fifty.
 Surrey were starting to push Somerset back.
 Abell responded to the singles by bringing the on side field in.
 Burns charged, van der Merwe fired the ball down the leg side and Banton broke the stumps.
 Surrey 113 for 3 in the 23rd over.
 Burns 22.
 Now Abell rotated his bowlers.
 Craig Overton replaced Gregory, and virtually cut off the run supply.
 Elgar tried to chip a short ball and edged it to Banton behind the stumps.
-Surrey were 129 for four as they passed the half way point of their innings.
-The cheers for the wicket, and the extended and warm applause for Elgar’s innings died away and the buzz in the crowd became animated as now Somerset pushed and the balance of the match began to bear down on Surrey.
+Surrey were 129 for 4 as they passed the half way point of their innings.
+The cheers for the wicket, and the extended and warm applause for Elgar’s innings died away as the buzz in the crowd became animated as now Somerset pushed and the balance of the match began to bear down on Surrey.

 At 198 for 4 at the end of the 38th over, the match was back in balance and the excited buzz that had followed 129 for 4 had subsided into a more anxious chatter.
-A score upwards of 300 started to play on the Somerset mind.
-Matches in the balance, with the pressure bearing down on both sides, can be turned by moments of exceptional play or by a calculated risk being taken, but being taken forthrightly.
+A Surrey score upwards of 300 started to play on the Somerset mind.
+Matches in the balance, with the pressure bearing down on both sides, can be turned by moments of exceptional play or by calculated risks being taken, but being taken forthrightly.
 Here it seemed we had two calculated risks followed by two pieces of exceptional, even great, fielding.

 We watched the first few overs of the Somerset innings from the gap in the Ondaatje Stand.
 Almost immediately Azhar edged McKerr backward of point.
 Patel dived, an attempt to field the ball it seemed.
 In fact, almost miraculously, he caught it just above the ground.
 It was a stunning catch, the third of that quality in the match, and looked all the more spectacular because we were standing in direct line of the ball as it flew off the bat.
-There is something magical about standing behind a hand, at the end of a full-stretch dive, intercepting a ball in full flight and only inches from the ground, whoever is making the catch.
+There is something magical about standing behind a hand, at the end of a full-stretch dive, intercepting a ball in full flight only inches from the ground, whoever is making the catch.
 Somerset were 3 for 1.

 As we walked back to our seats Banton and Trego settled the nerves a little with back foot drives to the Somerset Stand boundary.
 I took a detour to watch an over from the Somerset Pavilion roof terrace.
 It was the over in which McKerr, running in from the River End, bowled Trego.
 It looked from an angle between the keeper and first slip as if the ball had moved in.
 Somerset were 41 for 2 in the ninth over.
-That brought Hildreth in to join Banton and me back to my seat.
+That brought Hildreth in to join Banton, and me back to my seat.
 The people over whom I had to climb now had their legs wreathed in a blanket such was the temperature as the day wore into evening.

-Then, almost apropos of nothing, on 93, Hildreth pulled Clark towards the Somerset Stand and miscued to the extent that the ball limped into the hands of Meaker at midwicket and Somerset were 223 for 5.
+Then, almost apropos of nothing, on 93, Hildreth pulled Clark towards the Somerset Stand and miscued to the extent that the ball limped into the hands of Meaker at midwicket.
+Somerset were 223 for 5.
 The ovation Hildreth received took him all the way to and across the boundary.
 It had been an innings worthy of the applause.
 At Radlett, and particularly against Hampshire, a string of Somerset batsmen had got starts and not gone on.
 Here Hildreth had gone on.
 He had not gone quite as far as perhaps he would have liked, but he had stayed long enough to bring the target within range.
 67 were needed in 12 overs.

 The victory came in an over from Mckerr, who had kept coming for Surrey and taken three wickets, when Bartlett pulled him to the Ondaatje boundary for four to release prolonged applause for his maiden white ball fifty.
-It seems unlikely it will be his last for he seems to grow as a player with almost every innings.
+It seems unlikely it will be his last, for he seems to grow as a player with almost every innings.
 He celebrated with another four pulled fine to the Colin Atkinson boundary, rotated the strike to Gregory who finished the match with his fourth six driven to Gimblett’s Hill to release a cheer of joy at the victory and relief at the manner of it after the disappointments of the previous week.